-- Upstream Incentives: Program activity to date for PY15 is running as projected in the Phase IV EE&C plan. - Midstream Incentives: No program activity has been reported to date in PY15. - Downstream Incentives: To date, the program has reported savings from rebates and educational kits, and from community events and sweepstakes giveaways.
-Additionally, the program reported savings from audits for single-family homes where participants receive additional direct install measures. - Appliance Recycling: Program activity to date for PY15 is running as projected in the Phase IV EE&C plan. - Low Income Energy Efficiency: Activities include a walkthrough audit for single-family and multifamily dwellings and a thorough audit for single-family homes where participants receive additional direct install measures.
-Participation appears to be running as projected in the Phase IV EE&C plan. - Residential Behavioral and Low Income Residential Behavioral: These programs will continue to operate similar to Phase III with the introduction of new cohorts, which were launched in PY13 for additional low income and market rate customers.
+- Upstream Incentives: No program activity has been reported to date in PY16. - Midstream Incentives: No program activity has been reported to date in PY16. - Downstream Incentives: To date, the program has reported savings from rebates and kits, and from community events and sweepstakes giveaways.
+Additionally, the program reported savings from audits for single-family homes where participants receive additional direct install measures. - Appliance Recycling: Program activity to date for PY16 is running as projected in the Phase IV EE&C plan. - Low-income Energy Efficiency: Activities include a walkthrough audit for single-family and multifamily dwellings and a thorough audit for single-family homes where participants receive additional direct install measures.
+Participation appears to be running as projected in the Phase IV EE&C plan. - Residential Behavioral and Low-income Residential Behavioral: These programs will continue to operate similar to Phase III with the introduction of new cohorts, which were launched in PY13 and PY15 for additional low-income and market rate customers.
 Program activity will be reported at program year end.